sashmit/personalsite/content/notes/math/probablity.md

 # Events

-Probablity is explained in terms of sample space or probability space, referred usually as $$\Omega$$.
+Probability is explained in terms of sample space or probability space, referred usually as $$\Omega$$.

 Various subsets of $$\Omega$$ are called events.

 Events typically contain all elementary events, elements of the probability space, usually denoted as $$\omega$$.

-For example, if we want to compute likelyhood of getting odd number as a sum of outcomes of two dice throws, first build probablity space:
+For example, if we want to compute likelihood of getting odd number as a sum of outcomes of two dice throws, first build probability space:
 $$
 \Omega=\{(1,1),(1,2), \ldots,(6,1),(2,1),(2,2), \ldots,(2,6), \ldots,(6,1),(6,2), \ldots,(6,6)\}
 $$